Types of Special Education Services

 ATTENDANCE AND COUNSELLING SERVICES

-In Attendance and Counselling, our purpose is to promote student achievement through regular school attendance and counselling support of Kawartha Pine Ridge District School Board students who are at risk or in crisis during their school years.
+In Attendance and Counselling, our purpose is to promote student achievement through regular school attendance and mental health counselling support of Kawartha Pine Ridge District School Board students who are at risk or in crisis during their school years.

 - counselling services for grief and loss, separation and divorce, self-harm behaviour, and substance abuse